 Lentils are a great source of protein and have wonderful flavor in soup.
 In fact, you can use water instead of stock in this soup recipe and I think it would come out just as good.
 I used half water and half stock and it was full of flavor.
 One adjustment I made to the original recipe was to add double the tomato sauce and a few tablespoons of tomato paste to achieve the tomatoey flavor I recalled from the restaurant’s soup.

 This Greek Lentil Soup was so good, I made it for a friend recently, saving one container for our family.
 I should have doubled the recipe as it is one of those comfort foods that can be eaten at least a few times a week.
 I’ve made this soup in the slow cooker and on the stovetop and both yield good results.
 Just know that cooking on the stovetop will result in a thicker soup, so you may want to add more water or stock.

-- 5 cups water or stock (use vegetable stock for vegan/vegetarian)
+- 5 cups water or low sodium stock use vegetable stock for vegan/vegetarian version

 - 1 cup tomato sauce

 - sea salt to taste

 - 2 tablespoons red wine vinegar

 Heat oil in a large stockpot; saute onion, garlic, carrots and celery; cook about 5 minutes until onions are softened.
 Transfer vegetables to slow cooker.
 Add water or stock, lentils, tomato sauce, tomato paste, bay leaves, salt and pepper.